shahan210/shahan210/README.md

 - 👋 Hi, I’m @shahan210
 - 👀 I’m am a Frontend Development
-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently a MERN Stack Developer
 - - 💞️ I’m looking to collaborate on Exciting projects
-- 📫 How to reach me mohammedshahan210@gmail.com
+- 📫 reach me at mohammedshahan210@gmail.com

 <!---
 shahan210/shahan210 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.